shabin5785/LearnAngularJS/Doc_6.md

 - we cannto declare the same component or directive in more than one module.
 So put them in one place, at the app module.

+- to share directives or components between modules, we create a shared module, that doesnt contain any components or features.
+Then put the common one inside shared module and then import and use it. typically we have one shared module in the app.

 - Now if two modules needs same directieve, like a custom one , we need to import them in both.
 Also all modules needs the commonModule to be imported.

 - Browser moodule contains all features of common module plus features extra for bootstrap.
 So we should use brwser module in our app module and common modules for all others